based on Reviews

 Since TCM understands illness as the result of an energetic imbalance – a dysfunction of the meridians – therapy aims to restore balance.

-Since there are no organs or similar self-contained tissue formations in TCM, but only connected functional circuits in which the Qi flows, a treatment on the knee can, for example, influence the stomach, a therapy on the little finger can influence the heart, etc.
+Since there are no organs or similar self-contained tissue formations in TCM, but only connected functional circuits in which the Qi flows, a treatment on the knee, for example, can influence the stomach, a therapy on the little finger can influence the heart, etc.

 Incidentally, our Western medicine is also familiar with such effects: for example, internal medicine knows that a disease of the gallbladder can also cause pain in the right shoulder blade.